-The Group's consolidated financial statements for the year ended December 31, 2013 have been prepared in accordance with international accounting standards (IAS/IFRS) and with the interpretations of the Standing Interpretations Committee (SIC) and the International Financial Reporting Interpretations Committee (IFRIC) as adopted by the European Union at December 31, 2013 and applicable at that date.
-For the purposes of comparison, the financial statements for the year ended December 31, 2012 have also been prepared according to the same standards.
+The Group's consolidated financial statements for the year ended December 31, 2014 have been prepared in accordance with international accounting standards (IAS/IFRS) and with the interpretations of the Standing Interpretations Committee (SIC) and the International Financial Reporting Interpretations Committee (IFRIC) as adopted by the European Union at December 31, 2014 and applicable at that date.
+For the purposes of comparison, the financial statements for the year ended December 31, 2013 were also prepared according to the same standards.

-For the fiscal years presented, the standards and interpretations adopted in the European Union and applicable to the Group are similar to the standards and interpretations effective for these periods as published by the International Accounting Standards Board (IASB).
-The Group's financial statements are therefore prepared in accordance with IFRS standards and IFRIC interpretations, as published by the IASB.
+For the fiscal years presented, the standards and interpretations adopted in the European Union and applicable to the Group are similar to the standards and interpretations effective for these periods as published by the International Accounting Standards Board (IASB), except in the case of IFRIC 21 on accounting for levies, applicable in the European Union for reporting periods beginning on or after January 1, 2015.
+With the exception of the above, the Group's financial statements are prepared in accordance with IFRS standards and IFRIC interpretations as published by the IASB.

-The consolidated financial statements have been prepared using the historical cost convention, except in the case of investment property, financial instruments and assets held for sale, which are carried at fair value in accordance with IAS 40, IAS 32, IAS 39 and IFRS 5.
+The consolidated financial statements have been prepared using the historical cost convention, except in the case of investment property, financial instruments and assets held for sale carried at fair value, in accordance with IAS 40, IAS 32, IAS 39 and IFRS 5.

-The new published standards, amendments and interpretations effective for accounting periods beginning on or after December 31, 2013 have no impact on the Company's 2013 consolidated financial statements.
+The new published standards, amendments and interpretations effective for reporting periods beginning on or after December 31, 2014 have no impact on the Company's 2014 consolidated financial statements.